spatialos/gdk-for-unity/docs/content/get-started/upload-launch.md

 # Get started: 4 - Upload and launch your game

-This has 3 steps:
+This has 2 steps:

-* Set your project name
+* Set your SpatialOS project name
-* Upload worker assemblies
-* Launch a cloud deployment
+* Upload and launch your cloud deployment

 ### Set your SpatialOS project name